has-friendship/has_friendship/README.md

 gem 'has_friendship'
 ```

-After you bundle *HasFriendship*, you need to copy migrations:
+After you bundle *HasFriendship*, you need to copy migrations and migrate:

     $ rails has_friendship:install:migrations

-The generator will copy migrations to your rails app.

     $ rake db:migrate

 ## Gem upgrades